thomas-haslwanter/statsintro/rst/statsIntroduction.rst

 -  *statsmodels* ...
 This one is only required if you want to look more into statistical modeling.

+IPython
+^^^^^^^

-Also, make sure that you have a good programming environment!
-Currently, my favorite way of programming is similar to my old Matlab style: I first get the individual steps worked out interactively in *ipython*. `ipython
+Make sure that you have a good programming environment!
+Currently, my favorite way of programming is similar to my old Matlab style: I first get the individual steps worked out interactively in `ipython
-<http://ipython.org/>`_ has made enormous progess over the last few years.
+<http://ipython.org/>`_ .
+Ipython has made enormous progess over the last few years.
+Ipython provides interactive computing with Python, similar to the commandline in Matlab.
+It comes with a command history, interactive data visualization, command completion, and a lot of features that make it quick and easy to try out code.
 When ipython is started in *pylab mode* (which is the typical configuration), it automatically loads numpy and matplotlib.pyplot into the active workspace, and provides a very convenient, Matlab-like programing